Becoming MLA not a fundamental right: SC to disqualified Congress legislators from Himachal Pradesh

 The matter has been adjourned to March 18.

-The loss of Congress’ candidate Abhishek Manu Singhvi to the Bharatiya Janata Party’s Harsh Mahajan in the election to the one of the state’s three Rajya Sabha seats triggered tensions within the party.
+The loss of Congress candidate Abhishek Manu Singhvi to the Bharatiya Janata Party’s Harsh Mahajan in the election to one of the state’s three Rajya Sabha seats triggered tensions within the party.

 Before the disqualification of the six MLAs, the Congress had 40 legislators in the 68-member Assembly.
 While the BJP has 25 seats, the remaining three members are independents.